GandalfDG/portfolio/content/posts/time_machine/index.md

 parts on them with a rebuild kit from [Pinball Life](https://www.pinballlife.com/) and they're feeling much better now.
 There are a few more parts that need adjustment or repairs, but I'll be chipping away at them as I go, and I'll probably make another post about the work I've been doing.

+![The left flipper mechanism was especially in need of a rebuild.
+The flipper has been removed and the arm that moves it is hanging free in preparation for removal.](left_flipper_mech.jpg "The left flipper mechanism was especially in need of a rebuild.")

 ## Fun!
 I've been really enjoying having my own pinball machine both for practicing my flipper skills as well as